 These chapters carry on the novella of Joseph in Egypt.
-It’s over 10 chapters, which is a lot of time and space to devote to one story about one person.
+It’s over 10 chapters, which is a lot of time and space to devote to one story about one person; creation occupies 3 chapters, by contrast.
 Why so much space?
 What makes this story so significant that it was told and retold, and eventually merited being written down?
 Is there anything of doctrinal value, from an LDS perspective?
 What, then, from the Israelite perspective?I don’t have a good concise answer for that, but it’s a good question to think about.

 The fact that we are told it is made of silver is not meant solely to emphasize its preciousness; the offense would be grave enough no matter what the composition of the goblet might have been.
 The main point here is that Hebrew kesef, “silver, money,” is a key word, reiterated twenty times in the accounts of Joseph and his brothers in Egypt (chaps.
 42–45).
 The brothers had sold Joseph into slavery for twenty pieces of silver (Gen 37:28); now he harasses and tests them with silver.